Karien Draws Dragons In Tolkien’s Original Land

 Yes, music plays a big role in my life.
 I play the piano and I’m always listening to all kinds of music on my MP3.
 You will always find me with my earphones on, on my way to work, and I can never draw or paint without music.
 It inspires me and I get most of my ideas while listening to it.

 What has brought you to the world of children’s stories and books?

-When I go out I love to stop at the nearest book shops and flipping through children books or any book about illustrations.
-A few years back I started reading Terry Pratchet’s books about Discworld and always admired the art work on the book covers.
-Paul Stewart and Chris Riddell books and illustration work always brings a giggle to me.
+When I go out I love to stop at the nearest book shops and flipping through children’s books or any book about illustrations.
+A few years back I started reading Terry Pratchet’s books about Discworld and always admired the artwork on the book covers.
+Paul Stewart and Chris Riddell’s books and illustration work always bring a giggle to me.
 One day on my way to work I started thinking of how much I enjoyed the books and illustration work and that I can do it as well.
-I started doing research on Children’s books which brought me to your course, Make Your Splashes; Make your Marks!
+I started doing research on Children’s books which brought me to your course, Make Your Splashes; Make Your Marks!

-It started with The Hobbit when I was in school and later the Lord of the Rings because the elves where mystical, the hobbits lovable and wizard’s warriors.
-I also love Terry Pratchett’s books where you read about trolls, witches, wizards and all kinds of fantasy beings (with a twist).
+It started with The Hobbit when I was in school and later the Lord of the Rings because the elves were mystical, the hobbits lovable and the wizard’s warriors.
+I also love Terry Pratchett’s books where you read about trolls, witches, wizards, and all kinds of fantasy beings (with a twist).
 I will always have a soft spot for them.

 I’ve just finished my Green fairy but I want to do a humorous illustration about my children (dogs) and what they do at home when I’m at work.

 How is it going, developing the Tokoloshe story?
 You’ve been developing your thumbnail storyboard.
 Have you run into any roadblocks?

 The Tokoloshe is the first story that I’ve written and I guess that’s my first roadblock!
 But every step I take and roadblock I get I learn a lot.
 The thumbnail storyboard helps a lot and after my first one (which I wasn’t happy with) I noticed that I was repeating scenes and so I’ve changed it.